Berom

 - Healthcare Barriers

-- Barriers include limited access to healthcare facilities, financial constraints, and cultural beliefs that may discourage seeking modern medical treatment.
+- Barriers include limited access to modern healthcare facilities and economic constraints.

 - Education And Learning Styles

-- Education is highly valued, with a strong emphasis on both formal schooling and traditional knowledge.
-Storytelling and oral traditions are key components of learning.
+- Education is valued, with emphasis on both formal schooling and traditional knowledge.
+Storytelling is a key learning method.

 - Learning Styles